Zdzisław Najmrodzki: Death

 On 31 August 1995, Najmrodzki died in a car crash near Mława.
 While recklessly driving a stolen BMW car with a fake vehicle registration plate, he skidded and drove into a LIAZ lorry on the other side of the road.
 He had a fake ID card with him.
 His two passengers, 14- and 12-year-old boys, who were sons of Najmrodzki's friend, also died in the crash.
 Najmrodzki's identity was confirmed by said friend.

 In popular culture

 Najmrodzki has been depicted in the documentary film Arsen Lupin po polsku.
 He was also the subject of the biography Poszukiwany Zdzisław Najmrodzki by Józef Łoziński, published in Wrocław in 1991.
 An episode of Wielkie napady PRL-u, a criminal documentary series, was dedicated to his exploits.
 His escape from prison via a tunnel in 1989 inspired a scene in the 1991 film V.I.P. directed by Juliusz Machulski.
-In 2018, Gliwice Town Thetre put on a play entitled Najmrodzki, czyli dawno temu w Gliwicach, based on his life.
+In 2018, Gliwice Town Theatre put on a play entitled Najmrodzki, czyli dawno temu w Gliwicach, based on his life.
 The 2021 film The Getaway King directed by Mateusz Rakowicz, is also based on his life.